rs-develop/ForIocCrawler/README.md

 # ForIocCrawler - A forensic ioc crawler.

-This project aims to find IoCs in files, Directories and mounted images.
+This project aims to find IoCs in files, directories and mounted images.
 The program uses Regex-Pattern as preset.
 It also have a whitelisting to prevent false positives like version numbers.
 You can use personal whitelists and pattern files.
 It offers a grep like *stdout* mode and a detailed *forensics* mode.